We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 While it may look unusual, the DOIDY Cup is an open-top cup that can be used, under supervision, by children as young as 4 months old.
-Its slanted shape was designed 40 years ago and is made from food-safe, BPA-free HD Polyethylene.
+Its slanted shape was designed 40 years ago and is made from food-safe, BPA-free high-density (HD) polyethylene.

 The main advantage of this cup is that it helps teach the youngest children to drink from a rim, not a spout.
 Parents like that it’s all one piece and simple to clean.

-This type of cup is sure to be quite messy for babies and, as a result, is not a good choice for on-the-go drinking.
+This type of cup is sure to be quite messy for babies and, as a result, isn’t a good choice for on-the-go drinking.
 It’s also more expensive than many of the other options.

 As your baby continues transitioning to cup use, the options get more varied and include: